sophyzhou/presentation4/Introduction.md

 Objective-C is implemented as set of extensions to C. It inherits the syntax, primitive types, and flow control statements of C and adds syntax for defining classes and methods.

-Like C++, Objective-C is designed to give C a full capability for object-oriented programming, but the two languages accomplished this in fundamentally difference ways.
+Both Objective C and C++ are designed to give C full object-oriented features for programming, but the two languages accomplished this in fundamentally difference ways.
 Since Objective C defers most of its decisions to run-time rather than compile-time, it has more dynamic capacities in the langurage itself.

 Another big difference between C++ and Objective C is the syntax.
 Comparing with C++, the resulting code of Objective-C is more descriptive so that it is virtually less possible to misunderstand or misuse it.
 For example, the following sample code shows a C++ method call with its Objective-C equivalent.